 When to call an ambulance

 Telephone consultation service is available from the Tokyo Fire Department if you are unsure if your condition requires ambulance transport.
-Emergency medical staff will help you and arrange an ambulance if necessary.
+Emergency medical staff will help you and arrange an ambulance if necessary (Japanese only).

 Tokyo Fire Department Telephone Service